 North Carolina Landlord Tenant Law

-- The address of the rental unit
+- the location of the rental property

 North Carolina Tenant Rights